rabramley/linux_midi_commands/README.md

 The first step (which I'm still at) is to use the program by Pedro to investigate the workings of ALSA midi.

+## How to Compile

+    gcc -o ametro -lasound ametro.c